elmahdidiab/ft_linear_regression/README.md

 ## 4. Computing the Partial Derivatives

-Applying the chain rule to J gives us:
+Applying the chain rule to $J$ gives us:

 $$
 \huge \color{cyan}{